1newstar/OracleScripts/SQLDeveloperStuff/DAILYSTATS/UserGuide.rst

 IncludeUsername
 ---------------

-This procedure removes a username from the exclusions table so that its tables etc *will* now be considered for statistics gathering by the new system.
+This procedure removes a username from the exclusions table so that its objects *will* now be considered for statistics gathering by the new system.
 A user is removed as follows:

 ..  code-block:: sql